 The 4 quadrants of the matrix represent levels of relative importance to AT&T and our stakeholders, although all topics are considered important and impactful to our business.
 Topics ranking higher with our stakeholders generate greater outside engagement and more frequent external communication.
 Top business priorities necessitate increased collaboration across our business.

 AT&T has also developed an instrument to survey stakeholders and assess their perceptions of our corporate reputation and brand.
 On a monthly basis, the system measures the overall reputation of AT&T—or emotional attachment—among consumers who state they are familiar with our company’s operations or programs.
 We’re also able to measure interest and awareness of specific AT&T corporate responsibility programs or emerging social issues, and we can sample impressions of new programs under development.

 Our measurements confirm that awareness of AT&T corporate responsibility efforts improves company reputation—which in turn generally positively affects key business metrics such as willingness to buy or recommend, and willingness to give AT&T the benefit-of-the-doubt in times of difficulty.

-The results of our ongoing ESG materiality assessment efforts are reported to the CSR Governance Council and the Public Policy & Corporate Reputation Committee of the AT&T Board of Directors.
+The results of our ongoing ESG materiality assessment efforts are reported to the CSR Governance Council and the Governance and Policy Committee of the AT&T Board of Directors.
 The insights gleaned from stakeholder engagement efforts help guide our corporate responsibility strategy, improve our business operations and policies, ensure transparent reporting and prioritize programmatic investments and collaboration across the business.